sandeepkasaragod/Proteogenomics_workflow/README.md

 PeptigeGroups from the Proteome Discoverer tools will be the input from the proteomics end.

 ## Setup
-Run the below command to create conda environment and activate the environment
 	- conda env create --file environment.yml
 	- conda activate proteogenomics_workflow